crytic/echidna/README.md

 Performance issues in the past have been because of functions getting called repeatedly when they could be memoized, and memory leaks related to Haskell's lazy evaluation;
-checking for these would be a good place to start.
+Checking for these would be a good place to start.

 ## Limitations and known issues

-EVM emulation and testing are hard.
+EVM emulations and testing are hard.
 Echidna has some limitations in the latest release.
 Some of these are inherited from [hevm](https://github.com/dapphub/dapptools/tree/master/src/hevm) while some are results from design/performance decisions or simply bugs in our code.
 We list them here including their corresponding issue and the status ("wont fix", "on hold", "in review", "fixed").
 Issues that are "fixed" are expected to be included in the next Echidna release.

 | Description |  Issue   | Status   |
 | :--- |     :---:              |         :---:   |